Here’s why you should not freak out over those 'Roundup in your cereal' headlines

 Experts have criticized various court decisions punishing companies for making consumer products that people claim have caused cancer, including talcum powder.

-The International Agency for Research on Cancer, part of the World Health Organization, has said glyphosate is a “probable” human carcinogen.
+The International Agency for Research on Cancer (IARC), part of the World Health Organization, has said glyphosate is a “probable” human carcinogen.
 The designation leaves room for doubt, and other panels dispute it.

 And just because a compound is found in food does not necessarily mean that it is causing harm.
 Scientists love to remind people that the dose makes the poison.